- As of January 1, 2025, your vehicles aren’t required to pass an annual safety inspection

 - The $7.50 state inspection fee will be transferred to the total cost of registration

-Texas’ Inspection Law Changes on Jan.
+Texas’ Inspection Law Changed on Jan.
 1

 You’ll Still Have to Pay the Inspection Fee